-You can talk to the customer when they’re in the product – much like when you’re in a shop, someone will come up directly to you and talk to you there rather than send you an email or send you a letter in the mail.Eoghan McCabe, Intercom’s CEO & Co-founder.
+You can talk to a client when they’re in the product – much like when you’re in a shop, someone will come up directly to you and talk to you there rather than send you an email or send you a letter in the mail.Eoghan McCabe, Intercom’s CEO & Co-founder.

 Basically, it’s not that Intercom has invented live chat for websites and apps, it’s just that they made it so much more than just live chat.
-Thanks to them, companies now use their software not just for answering customer requests, but also for attracting new leads, increasing conversions, onboarding, retaining customers and engaging with them at different stages of the funnel.
+Thanks to them, companies now use a chat feature not just for answering user requests, but also for attracting new leads, increasing conversions, onboarding, retention, and engaging with them at different stages of the funnel.

-That is why there’s no surprise that other companies saw the potential value of business messengers and tried to duplicate the success.
+That is why it’s no surprise that other companies saw the potential value of business messengers and tried to duplicate the success.
 This was the beginning of a new era in customer communications.

 Somewhere around this time, another business messenger’s enthusiast David Cancel had started his job as Chief Product Officer at HubSpot.
 Fast forward four years, he raised a $15 million Series A for his own startup called Drift.

-Drift is also a business messenger for real-time communication between businesses and customers or, as they call themselves, ‘conversational marketing platform’.
-After all those years at Hubspot, it was hardly surprising that the project was completely dedicated to sales and marketing tasks right from the beginning.
+Drift is also a business messenger for real-time communication between businesses and clients or, as they call themselves, a ‘revenue acceleration platform’.
+After all those years at Hubspot, it was hardly surprising that the project was completely dedicated to a wide range of sales and marketing tasks right from the beginning.

 Everyone has been using messaging for support, and no one has used it for sales and marketing.
 We thought that if everyone’s default is now to use messaging in their personal lives, that would be the way we’d buy online.David Cancel, Drift’s CEO & Founder

-Summarizing the above, both Intercom and Drift are virtually business messengers (aka live chat tools) with numerous out-of-the-box features aiming to help marketing and sales teams with their daily tasks.
+Summarizing the above, Intercom vs Drift are virtually business messengers (aka live chat tools) with numerous out-of-the-box features aiming to help marketing teams and sales experts with their daily tasks in boosting customer experience.